A collection of simple recommendations for decent Web application frontends

 e.g. a command-line client such as curl or

-wget. [non-browser]
+wget. non-browser

-- Resources have additional representations in other formats, e.g.
+Resources have additional representations in other formats, e.g.

-JSON and/or XML. [should-formats]
+JSON and/or XML. should-formats

-- All authenticated communication relies
+All authenticated communication relies on HTTP

-Certificates).
-Alternatively, because of browser limits in
+certificates.
+Alternatively, because of the limits of

-handling basic auth (e.g. no logout, no styling), form-based
+browser-native authentication (e.g. no logout, no

-server to process them, and another authentication mechanism
+to process them, and another authentication mechanism

 should be supported for non-browser

-access. [auth]
+access. auth

-- Cookies may not be used for purposes other than
+Cookies may not be used for purposes other than

-- There may not be any session state beyond
+There may not be any session state beyond

 what’s needed for simple algorithmic validation of

-authentication information. [session]
+authentication information. session

-- The browser controls like the back, forward
+The browser controls like the back, forward

 and refresh buttons must work as expected.